mozilla-services/hermes/cn/README.rst

 If a new Device ID was not assigned to this client, DEVICECHANGE messages will be discarded silently by the CN.

+**Server -> Client**

-When the service acknowledges the message, it will return a response with the
+When the service acknowledges the message, it will send a message with the
 format: ``DEVICECHANGED:SERVICE-NAME:NEW-ID``

 Example: